Maicon Talhetti

 Maicon Talhetti (born 23 February 1990) is a Brazilian footballer who most recently played for Moto Club as a midfielder.

-Maicon Talhetti was born in Brazil, and began playing football at a young age.
-He developed through the youth system of Criciúma before moving into senior football.

 Career

 Talhetti began playing football with Figueirense FC, winning the Copa São Paulo de Futebol Júnior with the club's youth side.
 At age 18, Talhetti suffered a serious knee injury playing with the senior side in the Campeonato Catarinense, which required three surgeries and kept him from playing again until 2011.
 Shortly after he left Figueirense, spending the rest of his career playing with clubs in the Catarinense and Paraense state championships.